Benedictine University at Springfield: History

 SCI, while also developing the university's own academic programs offered on the SCI campus.
 As required by regulatory and accreditation standards for a junior college, the academic programs the university offered in Springfield were “2+2” programs (consisting of the third and fourth years of four-year bachelor's degree programs), programs leading to master's degrees, and a doctoral program.
 However, these standards did not allow Benedictine to offer any full, four-year degree programs in Springfield.

 Although SCI continued to offer programs for an associate degree, the financial and enrollment challenges confronting SCI continued to mount.
 In 2008 and 2009, Benedictine consulted with the regulatory and accreditation agencies to identify the most appropriate means of facilitating the university's continued growth in Springfield, while also resolving SCI's difficulties.
 The solution identified was that Benedictine should establish a branch campus in Springfield, physically located on the SCI campus, and obtain the necessary approvals to offer full, four-year bachelor's degree programs.
 The first two years of these four-year programs would supplant the associate degree programs which SCI offered.

-In keeping with the affiliation of the two institutions, SCI amended its corporate by-laws such that the authority to make the most significant decisions was reserved to the Benedictine Board of Trustees.
+In keeping with the affiliation of the two institutions, SCI amended its corporate by-laws such that the authority to make the most significant decisions was reserved for the Benedictine Board of Trustees.
 Therefore, in October 2009, the SCI Board of Trustees approved a recommendation to Benedictine's board to close SCI's academic programs and complete SCI's business affairs as a junior college.
 The SCI board's action recognized that the interests of SCI's “students, faculty and staff” would “best be accommodated” by these steps and that “winding down of the College’s programs in an orderly closure process” should be “coordinated with the development and expansion of the University’s educational programs and administrative activities in Springfield.”